Exverge-Editz/Exverge-Editz/README.md

 ## About Me 💂

-I'm a passionate Software Engineer based in **the UK** with a experince in **Python, Golang, HTML and CSS**.
+I'm a passionate Software Engineer based in **the UK** with experince in **Python, Golang, HTML and CSS**.
 So I am able to work as both a frontend and backend developer, but I prefer working on the backend.

 I enjoy tackling complex technical challenges, and my goal is always to deliver clean, highly scalable code.
 I love collaborating in cross-functional teams and am dedicated to mastering new skills in the engineering space.